Bzdhyp/MoonLight/README.md

 - CCBlueX FakeLag
 - CCBlueX Velocity
 - Fix BlinkComponent

+## Play Hypixel
+- use 1.8.9
+- config use "Use the hyp（Config） file from the project." （使用项目中的 hyp 配置文件。）
 ## Acknowledgements
 This project is built upon various inspirations and contributions from the community.
 Special thanks to: